druce/docker_ml/README.md

 ```

 **2) Install  nvidia-docker for GPU support** (skip if you don't have/need Nvidia GPU support)
-Run `nvidia-smi` to make sure you have GPU support and current drivers.
+Before installing, run `nvidia-smi` to make sure you have OS GPU support / drivers.
 See [Nvidia](https://devblogs.nvidia.com/gpu-containers-runtime/) for more information.

 ​	*a)* Add Nvidia apt key